Supporting global sustainable development

 Chair, Programme Executive Board

-The three-year SUNRISE programme is funded by the Natural Environment Research Council (NERC) as part of a National Capability Long-Term Science - Official Development Assistance (LTS-ODA) Award and will run until [end] March 2020.
+The four year SUNRISE programme is funded by the Natural Environment Research Council (NERC) as part of a National Capability Long-Term Science - Official Development Assistance (LTS-ODA) Award and will run until [end] March 2021.

 The United Nations Sustainable Development Goals (SDGs) were adopted on 25 September 2015 when countries came together with a unified commitment to end poverty, protect the planet and ensure prosperity for all.